quarklang/QUARK/docs/LRM-v2.md

 for int i in [1:10:2]
 ```

-A range consists of three integers separated by colons:
-`[start : stop : step]`.
+A range consists of three integers separated by colons `[start : stop : step]`.
 Start denotes the start of the range, stop denotes the exclusive end of a range, and step denotes the step size of the range.
 If the step and the last colon is excluded, the step is defaulted to 1.
 If the start value is excluded, it is defaulted to 0.

 The following are various ways of declaring ranges:

 ```matlab
 0:5:2 % this gives us 0, 2, 4